 A dark web scan monitors criminal chat rooms, private networks and other hidden sites to search for your stolen information.
 The system notifies you when it detects your compromised data on the dark web.

-Although a dark web scan can’t remove your data once it’s been published, it enables you to take precautions to double down on security and protect users from identity theft.
+Although a dark web scan can’t remove your data once it’s been published, it enables you to take precautions and protect users from identity theft.